httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 a message with content coding (as described above) can only succeed where the decoded output produces the same byte sequence as the input.
-While many registered content codings behave this way, there is no requirement for them to do so and it remains a possibility that a reverse coding could produce a different byte sequence.
+While many registered content codings behave this way, there is no requirement for them to do so and it remains a possibility that decoding could produce a different byte sequence.
 In order to avoid unintended validation failures, care is advised when selecting content coding for use with `Unencoded-Digest`.